 Now let’s re-examine the previous steps.
 In step 3, the child embraced the symbolic identification authorized by the phallus of O2 as the “better alternative” to the previous imaginary embodiment of O1 in step 1, which was deemed inadequate, illusory and redundant because it remained ungrounded.
 The move in step 2 enabled the “normal” symbolic separation from total alienation.

 But the “normal” separation of step 2 remains incomplete: The phallus in step 3 is just an abstract assertion of a “better alternative”.
 It confuses authorization with embodiment by comparing them as if they were equivalent alternatives.
+It’s an authorization that competes with an embodiment.
 So it’s again an alienation, albeit of a different kind.

 The separation of authorization from embodiment must be completed by repeating the move of step 2 in the opposite direction: The phallus is abstract and fetishistic, therefore we must dissolve this fetish to achieve a concrete and real embodiment of the symptom .